I got naked in Iceland. In public. Multiple times. And it was fantastic!

 If you grew up in Canada you know what I mean when I say, Canadians don’t get naked in public.
 We are naked in public as babies or toddlers and then never again.
 We get naked in the shower or bathtub.
 We may get naked around our homes (depending on who we live with these days).
-We get naked if we’re dared to skinny dip, or inebriated and less inhibited.
+We strip down when dared to skinny dip, or are inebriated and less inhibited.
 And “risqué” folk get naked at that beach on Toronto Island or with other naturists.
 But we don’t really get naked in public in Canada.

 Our “Ick” to the “Ude”

 In North America, nudity typically equates to sex, pornography, prostitution, and other shocking subjects.
-From a young age, Canadians are taught that baring your bits around others leads to shame-filled experiences.
+From a young age, we’re taught that baring your bits around others leads to shame-filled experiences.
 Ever been pants’d around your peers?
-It’s not usually remembered as your finest moment.
-Public nudity is for “bad people” with unspeakable jobs and morals or “weird people” leading hippie lifestyles.
+Usually it’s not your finest moment.
+Public nudity is for “bad people” with unspeakable jobs and morals, or “weird hippie people”.
 In fact, some might claim Canada’s prudish perspective is delayed for a “progressive” first world country.
-Over the last couple of years, Ontario has only just introduced teaching correct anatomical terminology to young students, and look at the backlash it’s receiving!
+Ontario has only just introduced teaching correct anatomical terminology to young students, and look at the backlash it’s receiving!

 The history behind the “why” to our “ick” is one we could undress here further, but I think it’s safe to say the impact of our Anglosaxon/Catholic/Protestant settlers has a continued presence that is long overdue for a wardrobe change.

 Enter the rest of the world.
 Nudity in other countries doesn’t, or seems not to, warrant conversation.
-Beaches, swimming pool showers, and public baths are all locations where it is normal to be stark-naked.
+It is often normal to rock your birthday suit at beaches, in swimming pool showers, and in public baths.
 In many countries it’s even mandatory to shower nude pre-swim – and there aren’t always partitions to hide behind.

 Why Was I Nude in Iceland?

 So why was I in the buff, in public, several times recently?
 I’ve been living out of a car for the past 2 weeks in Iceland, which begs the question – how do you take care of personal hygiene?
-There are two options I researched before our trip and have accessed while in Iceland: campsites and community swimming pools.
-Swimming pools have been my favourite option so far.
+There are two options: campsites and community swimming pools.
+Swimming pools are my favourite option so far.
 In Iceland it is mandatory to shower nude before entering the pool.
-Kids, grandmas, moms, teens, and babies, in separate male and female areas, all share an open space to rinse off before a dip.
+Kids, grandmas, moms, teens, and babies, in separate male and female areas, share an open space to rinse off before a dip.
 And so, when in Rome, I followed along in my own fabulous birthday suit!